 This tinker toy-inspired fort kit takes an old standby — the indoor fort built from blankets and elevates it to a whole new level.
 Instead of using chairs and couches, you and your child create a framework over which you can drape sheets, blankets, XXXXL t-shirts.
 It comes with 25 geometric balls and 44 sticks that attach together to create whatever comes to mind.
 Good for kids five and older.

-Part playhouse, part art project, this cardboard car will likely occupy your kids for hours.
+Part playhouse, part art project, this fairytale castle will likely occupy your kids for hours.
 Inside, there’s room for several kids to hang out and its exterior is made to be attacked with crayons, markers, stickers and other art supplies.
 It does require a little bit of assembly, but once constructed its simple and sturdy corrugated cardboard design is easy to move and can withstand a beating.
-Good for kids three to six years old.
+Good for kids two to ten old.

 HearthSong Fantasy Fort

 This set is comprised of 32 faux wood panels that both of you can use to build the fort of your kids dreams.
 Simply attach the panels to each other with the enclosed double-sided velcro connectors through holes in each panel.
 There even is a carton-building kit to make a two-story tower if desired.
 When the kids are not playing with it, you can create it’s own holding box out of the twenty-two by twenty-two-inch panels.
 Good for kids four and up.

 A full-service ice cream truck awaits inside this purple and pink two-room tent.
 Well, an imaginary one.
 The inside is decorated with all different foods kids might choose to serve through the service window, and there are two holes on the top for kids to poke their heads through.
 It folds into a small, circular carrying case, making it easy to store.
 Good for kids three and up.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.